Top 29 Data Engineer Interview Questions And Answers

 They are explained as follows:

-• The first one is the Star schema, which is divided into two parts- the fact table and the dimension table.
-Here, both the tables are connected.
-Star schema is the simplest data mart schema style and is most widely approached as well.
+• The first one is the Star schema, which is divided into two parts: the fact table and the dimension table.
+Here, both tables are connected.
+A star schema is the simplest data mart schema style and is most widely approached as well.
 It is named so because its structure resembles a star.

-• The second one is the Snowflake schema which is the extension of the star schema.
+• The second one is the Snowflake schema, which extends the star schema.
 It adds additional dimensions and is called a snowflake because its structure resembles that of a snowflake.

-Q #9) What is the difference between Star schema and Snowflake schema?
+Q #9) What is the difference between the Star schema and the Snowflake schema?

 Star schema and Snowflake schema